 We provide revenue, including year-over-year growth rates, adjusted to remove the impact of foreign currency rate fluctuations, which we refer to as constant currency.
 We believe providing revenue on a constant currency basis helps our investors to better understand our underlying performance, given the current macroeconomic environment.
 We calculate constant currency by using the current period results for entities reporting in currencies other than USD, which are then converted into USD at the average monthly exchange rates in effect during the comparative period, as opposed to the average monthly exchange rates in effect during the companies and therefore comparability may be limited.
 In addition, other companies may not publish these or similar metrics.
-Thus, our revenue on a constant currency basis to the most closely related GAAP financial measure.
+Thus, our revenue on a constant currency basis should be considered in addition to, not as a substitute for, nor superior to or in isolation from, measures prepared in accordance with GAAP.
+We provide a reconciliation of revenue on a constant currency basis to the most closely related GAAP financial measure.
 We encourage investors and others to review our financial information in its entirety and to view revenue on a constant currency basis in conjunction with revenue on a GAAP basis.